beldenge/Zenith/README.md

 # Contributing
 Simply fork the repository and send pull requests.
 The following are the areas that could be of most benefit going forward.
 * Better optimization algorithms \
-   The current hill-climbing approach is successful roughly 80% of the time, so it's currently recommended to run the optimizer for several epochs.
+   The current hill-climbing approach is not successful on every epoch, so it's currently recommended to run the optimizer for several epochs.
 It would be desirable if it worked 100% of the time, so that we don't miss a potential winning solution from simply not running the optimizer for enough iterations.
 * Better language models and scoring algorithms \
    This also plays into the comment above regarding accuracy.
-* Performance improvements \
-   Since a lot of the magic is simply trying lots and lots of solution proposals, the faster that can be done, the more variations of the hyperparameters we can try.
 * Better unit test coverage

 # FAQ